-The Human Shoulder | Shoulder Pain in Hopewell, MO
+The Anatomy of the Shoulder | Shoulder Pain in Hopewell, MO

-- The scapulothoracic (ST) “joint” is not a true anatomical joint as it does not have ligaments connecting it to bone.
-It attaches and allows movement between the shoulder blade and the part of rib cage at the back of our bodies.
+- The scapulothoracic (ST) “joint” is not a true anatomical joint as it does not have typical joint characteristics.
+It is made up of the scapula and its articulation with the ribcage.

 - the brachial plexus nerves that allow the brain to tell the shoulder and arm to move and the shoulder to tell the brain when it feels pain or other sensory information